🚨 Scam Guide · 2026

 How to Avoid

-• Only book through agencies registered with the Nepal Tourism Board (NTB)
+• Only book through agencies registered with the Nepal Tourism Board (NTB).

-• Ask to see the operator's NTB license and TIMS card before paying
+• Ask to see the operator's NTB license and TIMS card before paying.

-• Read recent reviews on TripAdvisor or Lonely Planet forums, not just Instagram
+• Read recent reviews on TripAdvisor or Lonely Planet forums, not just Instagram.

-• Pay by card or bank transfer with a paper trail, never cash on the street
+• Pay by card or bank transfer with a paper trail, never cash on the street.

-• Report suspicious operators to the NTB tourist helpline
+• Report suspicious operators to the NTB tourist helpline.

 Scam #3

-The Helicopter Rescue Insurance Fraud
+The Annapurna Helicopter-Rescue Insurance Fraud

 ⚠️ High